The Best Guide to Property and

-What is a Property and Casualty Insurance License?
+What Can you Sell with A Property and Casualty Insurance License?

 A property and casualty license is mandatory for an insurance agent to sell policies that protect an individual’s personal or business property.
-With this license, you are authorized in your state to sell various types of insurance such as car insurance, homeowners insurance, commercial property insurance, and general liability insurance.
+Secondly, with this license you are authorized in your state to sell various types of insurance such as car insurance, homeowners insurance, commercial property insurance, and general liability insurance.

 Requirements For a P&C Insurance Agent

-If you’re planning to become a P&C insurance agent, you must have a few requirements.
+If you’re planning to become a P&C insurance agent, you must meet a few requirements.
 First and foremost, a state-specific personal and casualty license is a must.
-Of course, this license requires the successful completion relevant insurance licensing exams.
+Of course, this license requires the successful completion of relevant insurance licensing exams.

-Furthermore, you are also required to be familiar with state laws and regulations regarding property and casualty insurance.
-In addition, agents must also be knowledgeable with federal regulations to insurance and general public transactions in the industry.
+You are required to be familiar with state laws and regulations regarding property and casualty insurance.
+Agents must also be knowledgeable with federal regulations for insurance and general public transactions in the industry.